the1lab/1lab/src/Data/Set/Material.lagda.md

 module Data.Set.Material where
 ```

-# The cumulative hierarchy as a subtype
+# The cumulative hierarchy of iterative sets

 <!--
 ```agda